DevExpress-Examples/asp-net-mvc-scheduler-fetch-appointment-event/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Scheduler for ASP.NET MVC - How to implement the FetchAppointment delegate method
+# Scheduler for ASP.NET MVC - How to implement the FetchAppointments delegate method

 This example demonstrates how to implenent the [FetchAppointmentsMethod](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.FetchAppointmentsMethod) delegate to dynamically limit the number of appointments loaded into the [Scheduler](https://docs.devexpress.com/AspNetMvc/11675/components/scheduler/scheduler-overview) storage.
 This approach can be useful when a scheduler contains a large amount of data, and only a small part of it needs to be loaded at one time.